Women’s Financial Empowerment podcast series

 00:01:44:07 - 00:02:23:26

 You can seek support.
 You can call one 800 respect on one 800 737732 to talk to someone.
 Or you can text one 800 respect on 045873732 for help via SMS or call lifeline on 131114.
 And if you are in danger, please call 000 for emergency support.
 Now let's get on with today's episode.
-I'll be talking about money and relationships with my very knowledgeable guest, financial wellbeing coach Betsy Wescott.
+I'll be talking about money and relationships with my very knowledgeable guest, financial wellbeing coach Betsy Westcott.

 00:02:23:26 - 00:02:57:16

 Betsy has qualifications in financial advice, home lending and money coaching, and her whole career has been about helping Australians be more informed and make better decisions about money.
 Hi Betsy.
 It's great that you're joining us again on such an interesting topic, money and relationships.
 Thanks, Michael.
-It feels weird to say, but this is one of my favorite topics and I think I spend so much time working with couples, helping them to overcome those challenges that can arise in a relationship, particularly around aligning on goals and having healthy money conversations.
+It feels weird to say, but this is one of my favourite topics and I think I spend so much time working with couples, helping them to overcome those challenges that can arise in a relationship, particularly around aligning on goals and having healthy money conversations.

 00:02:57:16 - 00:03:24:28